-Regional economic development minister Shane Jones dipped into the Provincial Growth Fund to find $2 million for five more digital hubs.
+Regional economic development minister Shane Jones found $2 million in the Provincial Growth Fund for five more digital hubs.

 This is a sound idea that extends the idea of rural broadband.
 It’s one thing to deliver connectivity to the bush, it’s another thing to provide hubs where casual users can experience or use the technology.